quipucords/quipucords-ui/CONTRIBUTING.md

 quipucords-ui uses GitHub releases, and our GitHub automation automatically builds and attaches artifacts to a release once its tag is created.
 See [integration.yml](https://github.com/quipucords/quipucords-ui/blob/main/.github/workflows/integration.yml) for implementation details and [Build workflow](https://github.com/quipucords/quipucords-ui/actions/workflows/integration.yml?query=event%3Apush) for the history of workflow runs.

 #### Release artifacts

+> [!WARNING]
+> Since the release of the "new" UI (1.11+), quipucords-ui, quipucords-installer and quipucords SHOULD be synced.
+The sync doesn't need to
+> match all the way down to patch level, though.
+Just matching down to minor (X.Y instead of X.Y.Z) is fine.

 To create a new release, use `npm` to update version details, and open a PR to merge those changes to `main` using the following process.

 1. Within the repo, confirm you're on a new branch from the latest `main` updates, and use `npm` to update the version: